-While the Japanese financial system is relatively stable compared to those of the United States and Europe, Japanese corporations, particularly medium- and small-sized enterprises, are now facing difficulties when raising funds due to the increasing impact of the volatile stock market and the deteriorating economy.
-Thus, it is becoming increasingly important for banks to fully play their financial intermediary function.
-In order to allow the banks to confidently supply funds to medium- and small-sized enterprises, the FSA has been taking various measures, including prompt enforcement of the amended Law on Special Measures for Strengthening Financial Functions.
-Pursuant to this amended law, public money was injected into three regional banks in March 2009.
-Further, the FSA introduced the temporary relaxation of the capital adequacy requirements for banks as described in question 18.
+While the direct impact of the financial crisis on the health of the Japanese financial system has been limited compared with that of the United States and Europe, Japanese corporations, particularly small and medium-sized enterprises, have been continuously facing difficulties when raising funds due to the successive economic recessions.
+Thus, it is becoming increasingly important for banks to play their financial intermediary function without excessive caution.
+In order to allow banks to confidently supply funds to small and medium-sized enterprises, the FSA has been taking various measures including promptly enforcing the amended Law on Special Measures for Strengthening Financial Functions.
+Pursuant to this amended law, public money was injected into several regional banks in 2009.
+Further, the FSA introduced the temporary relaxation of the capital adequacy requirements for banks as described in question 17.
+In addition, the Law concerning Temporary Measures to Facilitate Financing for Small and Medium-Sized Enterprises, etc, came into force in December 2009 and will remain in effect until March 2011.
+This law aims to cope with the credit crunch and facilitate financing for small and medium-sized enterprises.